Aaryan0424/InsurancePrediction_ML-Project/README.md

 # Insurance Premium Prediction

 ## Problem Statement :
 We analyse the personal health data to predict insurance premium of individuals.
-Six regression models naming Linear Regression, Decision Tree Regression, Random Forest Regression, Support Vector Regression, K-Nearest Neighbors Regression, Gradient Boosting have been used to compare and contrast the performance of these algorithms.
+Four regression models naming Linear Regression, Ridge Regression, Support Vector Regression and Gradient Boosting Regression have been used to compare and contrast the performance of these algorithms.

 ## Dataset :
 The dataset is taken from a Kaggle.
 You can download the dataset from [here](https://www.kaggle.com/datasets/mirichoi0218/insurance)